The Core Mandate: A New Digital Social Contract

 The Act's rules apply to online gaming just as they do to social media.
 Gaming platforms that include features like in-game chat, forums, or user-generated content fall under the duty of care.

 - In-Game Chat: Companies must take steps to protect players, especially minors, from bullying, harassment, and exposure to illegal content in voice and text chat.
+This may lead to more sophisticated chat filtering and moderation systems.

 - User-Generated Content (UGC): Platforms that allow players to create and share content (like custom maps, skins, or mods) must have systems to deal with illegal or harmful creations.